Pearl-lab-sudo/Ladder-Assessment/README.md

 **This project is a data analytics assessment for Ladder.
 It involves analyzing transactional data from a database, processing and cleaning records, generating summary insights, and performing cohort analysis.
 All outputs were generated using Python (with Pandas, SQLAlchemy, dotenv, argparse) and PostgreSQL.**

 ## Assessment Context
 The task involved analyzing customer transaction data from a specified database to generate insights for the product and finance teams.
-Requirements included extracting only successful transactions, applying business rules (e.g., breakage fees, metadata handling), calculating cash flow metrics, and exporting a final proccessed csv file using Python and SQL.
+Requirements included extracting only successful transactions, applying business rules (e.g., breakage fees, metadata handling), calculating cash flow metrics, and exporting a final processed csv file using Python and SQL.

 ## Project Objectives From Instructions
 - Write a comprehensive SQL query to extract relevant transaction data, including these fields: `Date of First Transaction`, `Transaction Cohort`, `USD Amount`, `Week Number of Transaction`, `GHS Amount`, `Sign-Up Date`, `Exchange Rate`, `KYC Completed Date`, `Sign-Up Cohort`, `KYC Cohort`, `Investment Type` (eg. "savings", "investment"), `Maturity Date`, `Transaction Date`, `Customer Name`, `Customer ID`, `Asset Type`, `Transaction Type` & `Transaction ID`.